matheusb432/unity-course/notes/unity.md

 - A composite binding is a binding that is made up of multiple bindings.
 - It's useful to map movements, where pressing two buttons at the same time should move in a diagonal direction, for example.
+- It's good practice to name the bindings to the controller that they are mapped to. e.g. `Gamepad`, `Keyboard`, etc.

 # Empty Parent Objects